Precision Roofing Pro

 Why a Proper Leak Inspection Matters

-A roof leak is not always obvious from the ground, and the visible ceiling stain inside the home is not always directly below the true source of the problem.
-That is why a proper leak inspection often requires more than a quick exterior glance.
+A roof leak is not always obvious from the ground, and the visible stain inside the home is not always directly below the true source.
+That is why a proper leak inspection often needs more than a quick exterior glance.

-In many cases, the best inspection process starts by narrowing down the leak path from inside the home, checking attic conditions, and then inspecting the roof areas most closely associated with that leak path.
-When appropriate, drone-assisted roof documentation can help inspect upper roof sections and valleys more clearly.
+In many cases, the best process starts by narrowing down the leak path from inside the home, checking attic conditions, and then focusing roof-level inspection on the areas most closely associated with that leak path.
+When appropriate, drone-assisted documentation helps inspect upper roof sections and valleys more clearly.

 Drone-assisted roof overview during residential leak inspection in Gaston County NC